 The Council’s first home was the Cascade Conservation District.
 By 2001, the value of the Council had been demonstrated enough to get funding for a full-time coordinator.
-Since then, the Council’s headquarters have moved to Petroleum Conservation District and Richland Conservation District.
+Since then, the Council’s headquarters has moved to Petroleum County Conservation District.

 Science demonstrates that management of the uplands impacts the health of the riparian corridor, therefore, the Council takes a broader view of relevant conservation practices than only those applied within the mainstem of the river.
 This approach allows the Council complete flexibility to work on a variety of conservation issues, making it as relevant today as when it was formed two decades ago.